 Anti-CAA stir continues in Kerala; Black flags waved at Muraleedharan

-Thiruvananthapuram/Kozhikode, Dec 24: As anti-CAA protests continues across Kerala, Union Minister V Muraleedharan and Karnataka Chief Minister B S Yeddiyurappa were shown black flags by students' outfits on Tuesday, even as various Muslim outfits took out a march to Raj Bhavan here.
+Thiruvananthapuram/Kozhikode, Dec 24: As anti-CAA protests continue across Kerala, Union Minister V Muraleedharan and Karnataka Chief Minister B S Yediyurappa were shown black flags by students' outfits on Tuesday, even as various Muslim outfits took out a march to Raj Bhavan here.

 A group of activists of Students Federation of India (SFI), the students' wing of the ruling CPI(M), waved black flags at Muraleedhran when he came to attend a function at the Town Hall in Kozhikode.